Chapter 5: the swapchain

 B.1.
 GLFW, windows and surfaces

-GLFW is a cross-platform library for developing interactive applications: it provides an interface for interacting with windows and I/O. Although it was originally developed for use with OpenGL, it now supports Vulkan.
-Details regarding how to use GLFW with Vulkan can be found on GLFW's website (read it if you have a non-classical Vulkan setup, which you probably don't have).
-The tiny samples in this subsection are given in C because GLFW is a C library, although GLFW bindings are available for all popular enough programming languages.
-We define a special preprocessor macro before including GFLW to let it know that we will use it in a Vulkan setting:
+GLFW is a cross-platform library that provides an interface for interacting with windows and I/O. Although it was originally developed for use with OpenGL, it also supports Vulkan.
+This subsection uses C because GLFW is a C library, though GLFW bindings are available for all popular enough programming languages.
+We define a special preprocessor macro before including GLFW to let it know that we will use it in a Vulkan setting (this works for most setups; if it does not for yours, check GLFW's website):

-We can then create a window, which looks something like this (see glfwWindowHint, glfwCreateWindow and GLFWwindow):
+We can then create a window (see glfwWindowHint, glfwCreateWindow and GLFWwindow):

-We use glfwGetRequiredInstanceExtensions to obtain the list of Vulkan instance extensions that GLFW expects us to load.
-We must request these extensions at vkCreateInstance time.
-We can also use glfwGetPhysicalDevicePresentationSupport to check whether a queue supports presentation without first creating a window and the associated surface.
+glfwGetRequiredInstanceExtensions returns the list of Vulkan instance extensions that GLFW requires the instance to load.
+We must request these extensions at vkCreateInstance time. glfwGetPhysicalDevicePresentationSupport tells us whether a specific queue supports presentation.

 B.2.1.
 Creation

-We create swapchain objects via vkCreateSwapchainKHR, where we describe the type of the swapchain images.
-Our choices in that regard are constrained by what the underlying surface supports (we cannot use a 1920x1080 HDR image on an old 768x576 screen).
+vkCreateSwapchainKHR creates a swapchain object of a certain image type.
+The choice of that image type is constrained by the underlying surface: we could not use a 1920x1080 HDR image on an old 768x576 screen, for instance.
 We use vkGetPhysicalDeviceSurfaceCapabilitiesKHR to get information about these constraints.
-We also specify a minimum number of images for the swapchain (we typically specify one more than the minimum number supported by the surface, as this should give us non-blocking behavior).
+We also set a minimum for the number of images that the swapchain should contain (typically, one more than the minimum number supported by the surface, as this should give us non-blocking behavior).

-In Vulkan, we do not control how the images are sent to the screen directly.
-Instead, the surface extension defines a set of presentation modes we can pick from; we must pick one of them when we create the swapchain:
+We do not directly control how the images are sent to the screen.
+Instead, the surface instance extension (required by GLFW) defines a set of presentation modes that we pick from when creating the swapchain:

 - Immediate: images are sent to the screen directly.
 May lead to tearing.

 - Mailbox: multiple buffering with synchronization during the vertical blank.
-No tearing, but wasteful (you end discarding frames if you are CPU-bound).
+No tearing, but wasteful (the presentation engine may discard frames in CPU-bound contexts).

 - FIFO: multiple buffering with a queue, newer results get pushed to the back.
 No tearing, but the input delay may be high.
 This is my favorite option, and also the only one guaranteed to be supported.

 - Relaxed FIFO: same as above, but if a vertical blank comes before a new render is ready, the next image is sent to the screen immediately.
-Avoids stalling, but may lead to tearing in rare situations.
+Avoids stalling, but may lead to tearing on rare occasions.

 The swapchain also requires a color space.
-By default, only VK_COLOR_SPACE_SRGB_NONLINEAR_KHR (sRGB) is available, but other options are provided by extensions (see all available values).
-To display raw HDR data to an HDR display, we must use a color space larger than the default (we would also be using a large format in that case).
+Only VK_COLOR_SPACE_SRGB_NONLINEAR_KHR (sRGB) is defined in core Vulkan, but extensions provide other options (see all available values).
+To display raw HDR data to an HDR display, we must use a color space larger than the default (we would also be using a large image format in that case).

-Furthermore, we specify whether we allow Vulkan to discard rendering operations that fall into pixels that cannot be seen (maybe there is another window in front of the application's one).
+Furthermore, we specify whether we allow Vulkan to discard rendering operations that fall into pixels that cannot be seen (e.g., when another window partially hides our application).
 We do this through the clipped field.
-We always leave this to VK_TRUE in practice (we never read back from the images mapped to the surface anyway).
+We almost leave this to VK_TRUE in practice, except in the rare cases when we need to read from the images we render.

-Finally, there is an oldSwapchain parameter that we use to make recreation more efficient.
-It is presented in greater in the next subsection.
+Finally, there is an oldSwapchain parameter that makes recreation more efficient.
+It is presented in greater detail in the next subsection.

 B.2.2.
 Recreation

-When the application's window is minified, resized, rotated or moved to another screen, the surface's characteristics change and the swapchain becomes outdated.
-When we try to acquire an image from/present an image through an outdated swapchain, we end up either with an error code alone (VK_ERROR_OUT_OF_DATE_KHR) or with a warning (VK_SUBOPTIMAL_KHR) alongside a result.
-Swapchain creation can also fail (or end with a warning) if something about the surface changes while it runs.
-In these situations, we recreate the swapchain and the resources that depend on them (framebuffers, image views, and image available semaphores).
-We are not technically obligated to do so with suboptimal swapchains, but it is better for performance (in that case, we should probably keep using any acquired image before destroying the old swapchain and switching to the images from the new one; this spares us the latency of a hard sync).
+When an application's window is minified, resized, rotated or moved to another screen, the surface's characteristics change, and the swapchain becomes outdated as a result.
+When we try to acquire or present an image using an outdated swapchain, we end up either with an error code alone (VK_ERROR_OUT_OF_DATE_KHR) or with a warning alongside a result (the warning being VK_SUBOPTIMAL_KHR).
+Swapchain creation can also fail (or end with a warning) if something about the underlying surface changes while it runs.

-We can pass the outdated swapchain as the oldSwapchain parameter of the creation function, which helps with maximizing the reuse of internal resources.
-This turns it into a retired swapchain; we cannot acquire new images from such swapchains, but any image acquired prior remain valid until we explictly destroy the swapchain object.
+In such situations, we recreate the swapchain and the resources that depend on them (framebuffers, image views, and image acquired semaphores).
+We can pass the outdated swapchain as the oldSwapchain parameter of vkCreateSwapchainKHR, which helps with maximizing the reuse of internal resources.
+This turns it into a retired swapchain; we cannot acquire new images from such swapchains, but any image acquired prior remains valid until we explicitly destroy the swapchain object.
+There can be at most one non-retired swapchain bound to a given surface at any time.
+We are not technically obligated to recreate suboptimal swapchains (i.e., those that return a warning and not an error), but it is better for performance (in that case, we can avoid the latency of a hard sync by finishing using any already acquired image before destroying the old swapchain).

 The swapchain part of the specification really is a mess that will probably not get fixed anytime soon: